These definitions help to explain some of the key concepts in data protection law.

 Data Controllers which are processing the same personal data for different purposes: they are separately responsible for the processing, and for informing the Data Subjects of their own processing purposes (and obtaining any necessary Data Subject consents).

-An institution or individual which acts under instructions from a Data Controller in processing personal data, but has no direct legal responsibilities to the Data Subjects (as this stays with the Data Controller).
-A Data Processor may however have considerable delegated powers (such as responding to a subject access request directly as per the Data Controller’s procedures).
+An institution or individual which acts under instructions from a Data Controller in processing personal data on its behalf.
+A Data Processor may have considerable delegated powers (such as responding to a subject access request directly as per the Data Controller’s procedures).
 Alternatively, a Data Processor could have one relatively straightforward function, such as sending out mailings or destroying confidential waste involving personal data.
 A provider of externally-hosted computing facilities will usually be a Data Processor.
 The Data Controller must control the work of the Data Processor by written contract terms; direct supervision is often desirable.

 Data Subject Access Request